vectordotdev/vector/rfcs/2020-03-17-2064-event-driven-observability.md

 components poses a significant challenge.
 If nothing else, it's a mental burden for developers to maintain manually.

-And short of `grep`, there is no easy way to catalog and display these instrumentation points to users.
+Short of `grep`, there is no easy way to catalog and display these instrumentation points to users.
 Particularly for metrics, this can be very valuable.

 ## Prior Art

-This work is based primarily on the implementation within Timber's closed-source hosted service.
+This work is based primarily on the implementation within Timber's closed-source hosted service (https://timber.io).
 We can't use it because it's written in Elixir.

 It also builds on top of the excellent work done on the `tracing` and `metrics` crates.
 While it presents a different API for contributors, it still uses the